tap349/tap349.github.io/_posts/2016-05-11-tables-and-models-with-namespaces-in-rails.md

 when searching for table ActiveRecord always uses model name without namespaces. e.g. for `Stats::Google::Analytics::McfStat` it will search for `mcf_stats` table.

-to use modules as table prefixes it's necessary to define `table_name_prefix`:
+to use modules as table name prefixes it's necessary to define `table_name_prefix`:

 - create file named as top-level module
 - define table name prefix for any module inside top-level module